SimonYamazaki/EEG2BIDS/README.md

 (4).
 If any source data or derivative data should be added to the BIDS directory make a ```EEG2BIDS_*YOUR-TASK*_derivatives.m``` or ```EEG2BIDS_*YOUR-TASK*_sourcedata.m``` file.

+## How to manually write a json file in your script